 As the OWA has experienced a number of changes over the course of the last few years.
-Developing strategies and approaches to promote collaboration, professional development and excellent client service will be a priority over the course of 2021-2024.
-For instance,
+Developing strategies and approaches to promote collaboration, professional development and excellent client service will be a priority over the course of 2022-2025.
+For example, communities of practice meetings are held multiple times each month for staff to share experience and knowledge, and facilitate collaboration.
+The agency continues to explore IT resources to create a centralized bank of information to enhance knowledge sharing.